 Conclusions

 The present work presented a critical comparison of the experimental data obtained for the same coal sample in different experimental apparatuses, highlighting that no conflicting results could be observed between them.
-The modelling approach shows general good agreement with many aspects of the experimental results, but highlights that some improvements must be done in order to account for the effects of oxy-fuel combustion.
+The modelling approach shows general good agreement with many aspects of the experimental results, but highlights that some improvements must be done in order to account for the effects of oxy-fuel combustion, which can be done without compromising the previous agreements with other coals.
 The amount and rate of mass loss in the pyrolysis step was well predicted in all cases, but the char conversion step shows large deviations.
 In fact, the model considers this second step as volumetric reactions, implementing strong assumptions that are not able to well describe the process for all kinds of coals.
 These evidences lead to two solutions for better agreement of the predictions.
-The first is a proper kinetic parameter fitting, accounting for the particularities of this specific coal.
+The first is simply adjust the kinetic parameters, accounting for the reactivity of the char from this specific coal.
 The second, which brings more advantages, is improving the kinetics to a surface reacting model, which explicitly treats the variability of surface characteristics of different fuels.
 The Polimi model proves to be suitable choice for simulating coal combustion, providing an interesting level of details and flexibility.
 Nevertheless, there is space for improvements, which is the focus of future efforts to deliver a comprehensive kinetic model for the project SFB/Transregio 129 “Oxyflame”.

 Acknowledgments